Soybean Farming in Butternut Valley Township (Part 2 of 2 parts):

 Our Butternut Valley Township farmer also knew that if he had his own combine, he could also use the combine in the middle of the summer to harvest the small amount of oats that he still raised for animal feed on his farm.
 This would save valuable time, because he would no longer have to wait for the neighborhood thresher to make the rounds of his neighbor’s farms and finally arrived on his farm.
 Additionally, he would no longer have to spend a great deal of time away from the farm following the thresher around the neighborhood serving as part of the threshing crew.
 Many of his neighbors were also realizing the necessity of combining rather than threshing soybeans.
 Accordingly, when the growing season in Blue Earth County in 1943 was marred by a total lack of rain and very hot temperatures during the crucial month of June and the rest of the summer was drier than normal, soybean actual soybean yield was reduced.
 However, because of the widespread use of combines rather than threshers in harvesting the soybean crop in Blue Earth County in 1943, average recorded soybean yield in Blue Earth County (in terms of the amount of soybeans sold brought to market) fell off only slightly to 17 bushels per acre in 1943.
 Use of the combine made a below-average harvest of soybeans look respectable, because the combine saved much more of the soybeans that would be wasted when threshing with a stationary thresher.

 Nationwide, the production of soybeans in 1943 set another new record of 190,133,000 bushels.
 Consequently, one might have expected the price of soybeans to drop in the fall of 1943.
 However, wartime demand for soybeans kept growing by leaps and bounds.
 Thus, despite the flood of soybeans coming onto the market, soybean prices did not decrease.
 Instead the price continued to increase.
-Our Butternut Valley Township farmer was able to sell his soybeans in November of 1943 for the price of $1.81 per bushel.
+Our Butternut Valley Township farmer was able to sell his soybeans at the grain elevator in Lake Crystal, Minnesota in November of 1943 for the price of $1.81 per bushel.